 - FY15 Community Preservation Plan (community comments available here)

 The CPA enabling legislation requires a minimum of 10% be allocated to each category every year and gives each CPC the flexibility to increase these minimums to reflect the priorities in their communities.
-Since FY15, the CPC has set the following minimum allocations:
+For FY19, the CPC set the following minimum allocations:

 - Historic Resources = 15%